 In the same spirit, Michael Dummett argues that the content of a descriptive concept cannot be identified with its circumstances of appropriate application alone.
 In order to avoid the defects and inadequacies of one-sided theories of meaning, one must consider both those circumstances of application and the appropriate consequences of such application-which is to say also its role as a premise in inferences (both theoretical and practical).
 It is possible to construct descriptive concepts that share circumstances or consequences of application, but differ in the other component.
 In such cases, they differ also in their content or meaning.
 Thinking of the application of substantive nonlogical descriptive concepts as involving a commitment to the propriety of the material inference from their circumstances to their consequences of application is a way of insisting that descriptive concepts count as locating the objects they are applied to "in a space of implications."

-Sellars sees modal locutions as tools used in the enterprise of ...making explicit the rules we have adopted for thought and action...I shall be interpreting our judgments to the effect that A causally necessitates B as the expression of a rule governing our use of the terms 'A' and 'B'.
-10
+Sellars sees modal locutions as tools used in the enterprise of causally necessitates B as the expression of a rule governing our use of the terms 'A' and 'B'. $^{10}$